 The Zhushi has been praised for its wide scope of themes that is rarely to be found in another book of this size and genre.
 The book is nevertheless defective in some places and includes some factual errors, and was therefore not widely circulating.

-It is included in the collectanea Siku quanshu 四庫全書, Zhibuzuzhai congshu 知不足齋叢書, Hubei xianzheng yishu 湖北先正遺書, Songren xiaoshuo 宋人小說, Congchu jicheng chubian 叢書集成初編 and Shuofu 說郛.
-In 1986 the Shanghai guji press 上海古籍出版社 published a modern edition with annotations by Yu Zongxian 俞宗憲.
+It is included in the series Siku quanshu 四庫全書, Zhibuzuzhai congshu 知不足齋叢書, Hubei xianzheng yishu 湖北先正遺書, Songren xiaoshuo 宋人小說, Congchu jicheng chubian 叢書集成初編 and Shuofu 說郛.
+In 1986 the Shanghai Guji Press 上海古籍出版社 published a modern edition with annotations by Yu Zongxian 俞宗憲.